lucabecchetti/XMPPProviderManger/README.md

 }
 ```

-### Usefull method to read attributes from node
+### Useful method to read attributes from node
-If you have to read and parse many string attributes of a node, inside a parse method of you extension, you can use this usefull method:
+If you have to read and parse many string attributes of a node, inside a parse method of you extension, you can use this Useful method:

 ```swift
 /// Find needed attributes